Factbox: Kobe Steel's affected customers - from computer chips to space ships

 Ship engines from Mitsui Engineering & Shipbuilding Co Ltd.

-Kobe Steel is intergrated into global supply chains, supplying metals to companies including Bosch Ltd, Hyundai Motor Co, Kia Motors Corp (000270.KS), Ford Motor Co and Rolls-Royce Holdings PLC.
+Kobe Steel is intergrated into global supply chains, supplying metals to companies including Bosch Ltd, Hyundai Motor Co, Kia Motors, Ford Motor Co and Rolls-Royce Holdings PLC.

 The steelmaker makes wire rod for engine valve springs found in half the world’s cars, aluminium discs for half of the world’s hard drives and 40 percent of the engine crankshafts used in large ships.